 An equity swap contract which gives the holder the economic benefits of a notional holding of an underlying security or basket of securities, in exchange for an interest stream representing the financing cost for the notional value of that security or basket of securities.
 A swap can be a 'long' exposure, where the holder is receiving the economic benefits of the underlying security from the other party or a 'short' exposure where the holder is paying the economic benefits of the underlying security to the other party.
-Equity swaps may only be used for hedging purposes, therefore the Fund may enter into equity swaps to achieve either long or short positions to offset unwanted portfolio risk exposures.
+The Fund may enter into equity swaps to achieve both long and short exposure.